Cork Lower Harbour Main Drainage Project

 The Cork Lower Harbour Main Drainage Project consists of:

 - A new Wastewater Treatment Plant (WwTP).
-This plant has been completed and has been in operation since 2016.
+Complete & working since 2016.

 - Upgrading of 4 existing pumping stations.
-These pumping stations have been upgraded.
+Complete

 - Approximately 30km of new sewers